Parachute-DAO/Parena-legacy-old-/README.md

 # Parena
 Parena build, contracts + opensource front end and libraries

+**BETA**
+Before even building the full NFT on-chain Parena, the DAO is looking to build a beta version of Parena to test the on-chain / off-chain oracle and functionalities.
+This is a first importan step, and is hightlighted and summarized in the Parena Outline pdf document.
+This beta will allow us to evaluate the user experience and effectiveness of an on-chain Parena.
+It will also allow the DAO to start collect small amounts of fees to the treasury!

 **TO BE UPDATED**

 From the community, the primary build for Parena will involve using the current UI files from Parena (to be uploaded shortly)